kevincjhung/Code_Examples_App/README.md

 - comment count is not shown in the post component

-# Todo
+# Stretch Goals
 - Styling
-    ✅ onHover for titles and buttons
-    ✅ change the icon in the nav bar
-    ✅ margins
-    ✅ skeleton load for home page
     - Button click animations
-✅ Do a proper profile page
-    - show all of the posts for that user
+- show all of the posts from a given user on the user profile page
-- Page Transitions
+- page Transitions
-- change the html favicon

 ## 1) Prisma